-CREATING CLIPS WITH THE VDR PANEL RECORDER
+How to Create a Clip with the VDR Panel Recorder

+To create a clip with the VDR Panel Recorder, proceed as follows:

-- Press ALT+I / ALT+O to mark a Short IN / Short OUT point on the last recorded picture.
+1. Press ALT+I / ALT+O to mark a Short IN / Short OUT point on the last recorded picture.

 The timecode appears in the adjacent field, and the cursor is automatically placed on that field to allow the operator to edit the timecode of the Short IN / Short OUT point if desired.
-Press ENTER to confirm or ESC to cancel. - Repeat this operation for the complementary Short IN / OUT point.
+Press ENTER to confirm or ESC to cancel.

+2. Repeat this operation for the complementary Short IN / OUT point.

 This is not mandatory.
-If only a Short IN or a Short OUT point is marked, the Default Clip Duration defined in the Setup (p.2.2 F2) will be used to define the missing point. - 3.
-Select from which record train(s) the clip(s) must be created: press ALT + the letter (A/B/C/D/E/F) of a record train to select / de-select it.
-Letters highlighted in RED means that a clip will be created from the corresponding record train; letters highlighted in green means that the corresponding record train is available but will not be used to create a clip. - 4.
-To define the name of the clip before saving it, press ALT+N, type the desired name and validate with ENTER. - 5.
-The operator can also restripe the timecode of the IN point of the clip to a new value.
-Press ALT+T, type the desired value and confirm with enter.
-When creating the clip, this timecode will replace the original timecode of the Short IN point.

-6. Press ALT+S to save the clip(s).
+If only a Short IN or a Short OUT point is marked, the Default clip duration defined in the Operational Setup menu (p.2.2 F2) will be used to define the missing point.

+Select from which record train(s) the clip(s) must be created: press ALT+the letter (A/B/C/D/E/F) of a record train to select / de-select it.

+Letters highlighted in RED means that a clip will be created from the corresponding record train; letters highlighted in green means that the corresponding record train is available but will not be used to create a clip.

+4. Define the name of the clip before saving it: press ALT+N, type the desired name and validate with ENTER.

+- 5. The operator can also restripe the timecode of the IN point of the clip to a new value.
+Press ALT+T, type the desired value and confirm with ENTER.
+When creating the clip, this timecode will replace the original timecode of the Short IN point. - 6.
+Press ALT+S to save the clip(s).
 The operator still has the opportunity to rename the clip during this operation.
 He can then save the clip to the current cursor location by pressing ENTER, or to the first available clip location on the current server by pressing ALT+U.